carsontang/carsontang.github.io/notes.md

 * "Apps are basically just Python modules with extra bits, in the end, and the extra bits are basically all autodiscovery." "a Django app is “just” a Python module which can have its own models"

 ## Technical Knowledge
+* A model is **calibrated** if the distribution it predicts matches the empirical distribution.
 * A pixel is a **pic**ture **el**ement.
 It is 1 byte, which allows for 256
 	possible values.
 The values of a pixel represent the **intensity**.
 In a grayscale image, the insensity values represent how **black** a pixel is.
 For